 "And caste systems—"

-“—are bad.
-Already knew it.”
+"—are bad.
+Already knew it."
 I grinned and gazed back out the window with a sigh.
-“Look at this...
-It’s just all so beautiful.
-There’s nothing out here.
+"Look at this...
+It's just all so beautiful.
+There's nothing out here.
 I want to sit in the middle of these fields for three days alone in complete silence, with just the stars over my head and the earth beneath me.
-If I could just get away from everything, maybe I’d start to understand the nature of the world, maybe even God—if she exists.
-I can’t help feeling that the answers to everything I’ve always wanted to know would be there”—I gestured out passionately—“waiting for me in that beautiful solitude...”
-I trailed off, lost in my reverie.
+If I could just get away from everything, maybe I'd start to understand the nature of the world, maybe even God—if she exists.
+I can't help feeling that the answers to everything are out there"—I gestured out passionately—"waiting for me in that beautiful solitude..."
+I trailed off, lost in my fantasy.

 The kettle clicked.
-Troy pulled the AeroPress from the pack and scooped the whole beans into the burr grinder.
+He pulled the AeroPress from the pack and scooped the whole beans into the burr grinder.
 A sweet, round aroma filled the car as he began to turn the grinder, and I breathed deeply and smiled back through the window where the tall grasses danced outside, bowing low, twirling, swaying, left and right.
-Giving form to the wind, I thought absently, following their motions lightly with my finger.
+Giving form to the wind, I thought, following their motions lightly with my finger.
 He set a mug before me, and I smiled in thanks.
-Smile lines curved about his eyes in response, and he began again, filling the kettle and grinding the beans, muscles flexing responsively as he spun the handle.
+Smile lines curved about his eyes in response, and he began again, filling the kettle and grinding the beans, round and round and round with the handle.

 My head cleared as I sipped, and the colors of the landscape became more vivid.
-A farm began as a single speck on the horizon, then scattered into half a dozen smaller specks that grew further apart from each other as they approached.
-Soon I could make out a man on a red baler cutting slow, tightening squares through the hay field, rounding the corners carefully.
+A farm appeared as a single speck on the horizon, then scattered into half-a-dozen smaller specks that grew further apart from each other as they approached.
+Soon, I could make out a man on a red baler cutting tightening squares through the hay field, rounding the corners carefully.
 The mournful whistle of the train turned his head, and he looked up and waved with an ear-to-ear grin.

-I smiled and waved back, turning to Troy.
-“I used to do that, you know.”
+I smiled and waved back.
+"I used to do that, you know."

 He squinted out at the farm.
 "Do what?"